SysPsyHertel/FunRed/README.md

 Compute measures of functional redundancy and functional interdependency.

 #### **Arguments**
 - `abundance`: A vector of non-zero abundances, corresponding to each species in the community.
+Gets normalized if the sum of the abundances is within
+#'                  the allowed tolerance (*1e-5*).
 - `functions`: The paired vector of functions of the abundance vector.
-Needs to be the same length as the abundance vector.
+Needs to be the same length as the abundance vector.ets transformed into relative frequencies.
 - `n_reference`: Integer value, corresponding to the number of species in the reference that can perform the function (optional).